alabsi91/react-js-pager/readme.md

 ## Usage

-- For touch swipe stability, if you have a scrollable page make sure that the scrollbar shows on the Pager wrapper element not on the HTML body.
+- **Note:** If you have pages with different heights, give them a style with `height: 100%` and `overflow: auto` to make sure that the scrollbar will show on the pages not on the pager wrapper element.

 ```jsx
 //...